Everyone has the right to be treated with respect. With this right comes the responsibility of treating others with respect.

 Uniform must be worn in College at all times and at official functions and on some College trips.
 Uniform should also be worn to and from College.
-Learners on their way to and from College represent us in the local community and their appearance and behaviour influences our reputation.
+Students on their way to and from College represent us in the local community and their appearance and behaviour influences our reputation.

 Please click here for our uniform policy.

 Hair must be of a reasonable length (not less than grade 2).
-Learners are not permitted to have shaved lines in their hair.
+Students are not permitted to have shaved lines in their hair.
 Extreme hairstyles/hair colouring are not permitted, including a marked contrast in hair length, or any hairstyle that identifies the wearer with a particular group.

 Holidays / Leave of Absence

 In line with government legislation the standard penalty charge for unauthorised absence will be £60, per child, per parent, if paid within 21 days, rising to £120 if paid between 21 and 28 days.
 If not paid, the recipient may be prosecuted for the absence.
-If there are exceptional circumstances which require the learner to miss days at College, please contact the Principal.
+If there are exceptional circumstances which require the student to miss days at College, please contact the Principal.
 Exceptional circumstances would include recognised religious events and family bereavement.
-The Principal will make a decision in each case and his decision will be binding.
+The Principal will make a decision in each case and her decision will be binding.

-Make-up and nail varnish is only permitted from Year 10 but it must be discreet - the decision of the Key Stage Manager is final.
+Make-up and nail varnish is only permitted from Year 10 but it must be discreet - the decision of the Key Stage Leader is final.
 Nail varnish must be removed for Food & Nutrition/Catering lessons.